awesome-pro/neon-website/content/docs/ai/llamaindex.md

 LlamaIndex is a popular framework for working with AI, Vectors, and embeddings.
 LlamaIndex supports using Neon as a vector store, using the `pgvector` extension.

-## Initialize Postgres Vector Store
+## Initialize LangChainVector Store

 LlamaIndex simplifies the complexity of managing document insertion and embeddings generation using vector stores by providing streamlined methods for these tasks.

-Here's how you can initialize Postgres Vector with LlamaIndex:
+Here's how you can initialize LangChainVector with LlamaIndex:

 ```tsx
 // File: vectorStore.ts